Counseling Degrees & Licenses in Arkansas

 Arkansas also has an office dedicated to addictions counseling certification and licensure.
 Licensure can be obtained by submitting an application and other required documentation to the Arkansas State Board of Examiners of Alcoholism and Drug Abuse Counselors.
 The board offers three credentials: a Licensed Alcoholism and Drug Abuse Counselor (LADAC), which requires a master’s degree in the health or behavioral sciences field from an accredited college or university; a Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC), which requires a bachelor’s degree in the health or behavioral sciences field from an accredited college or university; and a Certified Alcoholism and Drug Abuse Technician (CADAT), which requires a high school diploma or equivalent.

 The Arkansas Board of Examiners in Counseling & Marriage and Family Therapy offers licensure for Licensed Associate Counselors (LAC), Licensed Associate Marriage and Family Therapists (LAMFT), Licensed Marriage and Family Therapists (LMFT), and Licensed Professional Counselors (LPC).
-In Arkansas, LACs must complete 3,000 direct hours with clients over approximately three years in order to become an LPC.
+In Arkansas, LACs must complete 3,000 direct hours with clients and 175 hours of supervision over approximately three years in order to become an LPC.
 In addition, Arkansas law requires all counselors to take the National Counselors Exam (or the National Marital and Family Therapy Examination for MFTs) and pass an oral exam, taken in front of board members in which the applicant is expected to answer questions regarding the rules, regulations, and policies in Arkansas.

 Read on for licensed and accredited programs offering counseling degrees and licenses in Arkansas.